Distinctive Homes & Luxury Inventory · Garnet Valley School District · Delaware County, PA

 A few specifics on this page reflect medians, secondary sources, or aggregated public records.
 Confirm before relying:

-- Lot size variability within named subdivisions — Lot sizes reported here are subdivision-level medians derived from closed sales in the public record.
-Within a single community, individual parcel sizes can vary meaningfully depending on phase, position, and original plat design — particularly in larger communities like Brookside, which carries a 1.26-acre median but likely includes a range of lot sizes across its phases.
-Buyers targeting specific lot configurations should verify individual parcel dimensions through the county assessor or a survey.
+- Lot size variability within named subdivisions — Lot sizes reported here are median figures derived from closed sales in the public record.
+Within any single subdivision, individual lots can vary meaningfully from that median — corner lots, cul-de-sac lots, and backing-to-open-space positions in communities like Brookside (median 1.26 ac) or Highlands (median 1.83 ac) may differ substantially from interior lots.
+Buyers should verify the specific parcel dimensions for any property of interest through the Delaware County parcel viewer or a survey.

 Where to From Here?